Guide for Buying Online Presentation Software

-Interested in making better presentation but not sure what should you look for when purchasing online presentation software?
+Interested in making better presentation but not sure what should you look for when buying online presentation software?

 There are a lot of cool tools in the market place, but not every one of them may have what you truly need.
 As you are evaluating which tool is right for you, here is a checklist of the most important items to consider.